chaosphere2112/chaosphere2112.github.io/_posts/2022-02-17-you-are-what-you-measure.md

 Mileage is a great metric from an "ease of measurement" standpoint.
 It's got a simple number (how far did you ride) and tracking is done by a cell phone with high accuracy (thanks, GPS!).
 Calories burned isn't as good, here; it is inherently an estimate.
 Strava's estimate of calories is based on your weight, the distance traveled, the amount of time you travel, and how much climbing you do.
 More accurate measurements can be had (heart rate monitors, e.g., would help a bit and are more accurate calorie predictions), but they require additional tools and are still estimates.

 Metrics that are hard to measure, hard to calculate, or poorly defined (leaving wiggle room for redefining success down the road) are problematic.
 One big challenge my team faced was our Search-level OKR was pretty hard to calculate, and no other team knew how to do so.
-This made it challenging to make progress on it, because of the next bullet...
+This made it challenging to make progress on it; more on this in the next section.
+Using hard-to-measure metrics decreases the frequency that you can check in on your progress; the opportunity cost here is in not being able to steer the ship if things start to go awry.

-### Not Overly Influenced by Outside Forces
+### Self-Determined

-It _sucks_ to have a KR that is controlled by forces outside your control.
-By setting things up like this, you are basically guaranteeing burnout and superheroics on the team if they're trying to make it happen.
+It _sucks_ to have a KR that is influenced by external forces.

+Some metrics are amazing proxies for what you're trying to do, but they're heavily influenced by things outside your control.
+These forces could be other companies, other teams, or just other people inside your organization; if they're not aligned and not aware of what you're trying to do, they can inadvertently stomp on your work in a bad way.

 Speed would be a great example of a metric that would be overly influenced by outside forces.
 Wind, climbing, traffic, and more all prevent you from being able to ride fast.
 If I was setting my goal in terms of "ride X miles at Y miles-per-hour", I would be truly set up for failure.

 My team's OKR didn't _need_ to be influenced by outside forces, but due to the difficulty of measurement, other teams chipped away against our progress unknowingly.
 We were able to address this by comparing versus the state when we started, but things did get a bit hand-wavey.
+The opportunity cost here is mostly measured in excessive hours, burnout, and low morale as your team tries to close gaps opened up by other parties.

-### Easier to Accomplish Over Time
+### Easier with Practice

 This one's pretty straightforward- it shouldn't get _harder_ to finish a goal the closer you get.
+The [90-90 rule](https://en.wikipedia.org/wiki/Ninety%E2%80%93ninety_rule) applies here pretty heavily.

 Calories basically doesn't work as a metric because of this.
 The more the scheme to get exercise works, the less (in theory) I weigh; this then drives down how many calories I burn for a given distance / time.
 Mileage has a much better relationship here- the more I ride, the less work it is to ride that distance later.

 While most metrics don't explicitly get harder to do, the way you prioritize effort in a project can make things harder to do later.
 It's frequently tempting to start off with something easy.
 The problem is that most easy work isn't very useful, and it usually doesn't stretch the bounds of your solution.
 You miss out on complications, necessary complexity, and all sorts of other things.
 In practice, I find it's a lot better to start with a mid-sized item for your first step, and then immediately jump into the bigger and harder items.
 Once you've gotten those knocked out, you've tested the bounds of your solution space while not setting yourself up for huge changes down the road.
+Exclusively prioritizing quick wins opens a project up to catastrophic failure and tremendous amounts of risk.

 ### Simple to Understand